rapid7/insightconnect-plugins/rapid7_tcell/help.md

 # Version History

-* 1.0.2 - Fixed base_url value and authorization header name
+* 1.0.2 - Update `base_url` and authentication method to use Rapid7 Insight platform
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Initial plugin